 Using SEO Experience to Develop a Proven Process

 Jemully Media began in 2011.
 Over the years, our agency has employed writers who have not only produced content marketing for our clients, but they have also treated our own agency as one of our clients.
-Unlike the oft-neglected cobbler’s children, we take pride in the application of the very same recommendations to our own marketing efforts that we prescribe to our clients.
+Unlike the oft-neglected cobbler’s children, we take pride in the application of the very same SEO process that we prescribe to our clients.
 The results are exciting!
 And, we are able to use our own success as a case study.

 In conclusion, all of this writing serves the purpose.
 The articles provide a useful repository of marketing knowledge that sets us apart.
 Our content differentiates us from our competition, in the eyes of Google, with prospective clients, and with our readers at large.